Visit our other Wisconsin Historical Society websites!

 Date: date unknown

-Description: Quarter-length portrait of H.O.
-Brumder, Milwaukee publisher.
+Description: Quarter-length studio portrait of John William Peterson Lombard, Milwaukee banker.

 Description: Astronaut James A. Lovell and his wife during a visit to Wisconsin.
 One measure of Lovell's celebrity status is the fact that it is Wisconsin's governor,...